Mixability of Integral Losses: a Key to Efficient Online Aggregation of Functional and Probabilistic Forecasts: Conclusion

 \section{Conclusion}

-In this paper we defined a notion of integral mixability (exp-concavity) and proved that natural integral losses arising from (one dimensional) mixable (exp-concave) losses are also mixable (exp-concave).
-As a consequence of our main result, we demonstated that a wide range losses for comparing the probability distributions are indeed mixable (exp-concave).
+{In this paper, we proved that natural integral losses arising from (one dimensional) mixable (exp-concave) losses are also mixable (exp-concave).} As a consequence of our main result, we demonstated that a wide range of losses for comparing the probability distributions are indeed mixable (exp-concave).
 In most cases the substitution function for mixability is computationally heavy and practically inaplicable.
 Yet for exp-concavity the aggregated prediction simply reduces to computation of the mixture of predictions or Wasserstein-2 barycenter of predictions.

+Our theoretical results indicate that a constant-regret online prediction with experts' advice with \textbf{probabilistic} forecasts and outcomes is possible.
+Providing high-quality online probabilistic forecasts is essential for various applications of machine learning including electricity consumption forecasting, weather forecasting, stock prices prediction, etc. We believe that our findings will help to improve existing models for prediction and obtain stronger theoretical justification of their performance.